VA Loan Entitlement Explained

 How Bonus Entitlement Works

-Bonus entitlement, sometimes called second-tier entitlement, fills the gap between the $36,000 basic amount and 25% of your county's conforming loan limit.
+Bonus entitlement fills the gap between the $36,000 basic amount and 25% of your county’s conforming loan limit.
 For 2026, the FHFA set the baseline conforming loan limit at $832,750 for single-unit properties.
-That means total entitlement in a standard county is 25% of $832,750, which equals $208,187.50.
-Subtract the $36,000 basic entitlement, and you get $172,187.50 in bonus entitlement.
+That makes total entitlement in a standard county 25% of $832,750, or $208,187.50.
+Subtract the $36,000 basic entitlement and you get $172,187.50 in bonus entitlement.

 | Entitlement Type | Standard County | High-Cost County |